 2.3.1 Considering any equality impact

 When developing a new policy or reviewing a current one (only relevant for significant policies) it is important to ensure that it is fair, transparent, legal and consistently applied.
 It is also important to ensure that the proposed policy does not have an inadvertent negative impact on individuals by virtue of them being part of a protected group under the Equality Act (age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation).
-The policy owner should utilise the equality impact template included in Appendix 2.
-A copy of the equality impact should be retained until superseded at the next review point.
+The policy owner should utilise the equality analysis report template included in Appendix 2.
+A copy of the equality analysis report should be retained until superseded at the next review point.